CraftAcademyLabs/ca_course/middleman/html_abstraction_markup_language.md

 ###Divs Are Magic

-Let’s face it, even with all the fancy new HTML5 elements, we still all love our divs.
+Let's face it, even with all the fancy new HTML5 elements, we still all love our divs.
 Given that this particular element is so common, Haml has assigned it a particularly simple syntax.
 Consider how you think you might write the following HTML in Haml.

 HTML: